How to Use This Calculator

 Order Extra for Spillage and Gusts

 Always order 10-15% more petals than calculated, especially for outdoor venues.
-Wind can easily scatter petals, and unexpected spills during setup are common, ensuring you have enough for a lush look.
+The calculator's 'Spillage/Buffer Percentage' in advanced options can help you factor this in, ensuring you have enough for a lush look even with unexpected spills or wind.

 Consider Fresh vs. Silk Petals